Multi-messenger constraints on Abelian-Higgs cosmic string networks: Multi-messenger signals from the Abelian-Higgs string network

 \subsection{Gravitational wave background from Nambu-Goto-like loops}

-Assuming the Nambu-Goto (NG) dynamics of the strings, the SGWB from the cosmic string network is dominantly generated by the oscillation of the sub-horizon loops.
+If the strings obey Nambu-Goto (NG) dynamics, the SGWB from the cosmic string network is dominantly generated by the oscillation of the sub-horizon loops.
 Therefore, the number density ${\sf n}(l,t)$ of non-self-intersecting, sub-horizon cosmic string loops of invariant length $l$ at cosmic time $t$ is the necessary ingredient in the evaluation of the SGWB spectrum.
+Interestingly, this argument might be relevant to AH string networks since the creation of the NG-like loops was shown to be possible~\cite{Matsunami:2019fss}.

+While the large-scale field theory simulations in the AH model indicate that a loop of length $L$ decays into massive radiation in a time less than $0.25L$, simulations of individual loops in the AH model shows that loops whose evolution is well approximated by NG dynamics can be generated with carefully chosen initial conditions~\cite{Matsunami:2019fss,Hindmarsh:2021mnl}.
+This result motivates us to consider the possibility that in the AH network, a certain fraction of large loops obeys NG dynamics and survive to radiate only gravitationally~\cite{Hindmarsh:2021mnl}.
+However, such NG-like loops are yet to be observed in the numerical simulations of networks~\cite{Hindmarsh:2021mnl}.
+Hence, its possible distribution is completely unknown.
+To discuss possible GW radiation from NG-like loops in AH string networks under this circumstance, we choose one of the well-established models of the non-self-intersecting loop distribution from NG simulations.

 As discussed in Ref.~\cite{Auclair:2019wcv}, there are two different NG-simulation based models, the BOS model~\cite{Blanco-Pillado:2013qja, Blanco-Pillado:2017oxo} and the LRS model~\cite{Lorenz:2010sm, Ringeval:2005kr}.
 The most important consequence of LRS model is the dominance of small loops, which was not observed in the BOS simulation.
-The reasons for the difference is not fully clear.
-Here, in the absence of any information about the size distribution of NG-like loops in the AH simulations, we adopt the BOS model as a benchmark for the NG loop distribution, due to its greater simplicity.
+Here, in the absence of any information about the size distribution of NG-like loops in the AH simulations, we adopt the BOS model as a benchmark for the NG-like loop distribution, due to its greater simplicity.
+How the results of our analysis change when referring to the LRS model is briefly commented on later.
+In the BOS model~\cite{Blanco-Pillado:2013qja}, the number density for non-self-intersecting loops is given as